pulumiverse/pulumi-purrl/docs/_index.md

 ---
-title: PuCurl
+title: Purrl
-meta_desc: Provides an overview of the PuCurl Provider for Pulumi.
+meta_desc: Provides an overview of the Purrl Provider for Pulumi.
 layout: overview
 ---

-This provider is designed to be a flexible extension of your Pulumi code to make API calls to your target endpoint.
-PuCurl is useful when a provider does not have a resource or data source that you require, so PuCurl can be used to make substitute API calls.
+This provider is designed to be a flexible extension of your Pulumi code to make API calls to your target endpoint. `Purrl` is useful when a provider does not have a resource or data source that you require, so `Purrl` can be used to make substitute API calls.

 ## Example